martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-12-22-zero-to-established.markdown

 I've been a member of StackOverflow for over a year.
 In the beginning, I got a large number of downvotes and I was banned from asking new questions.
 It was just recently (November), that I was allowed to ask a question, which was well-received.
 Here's what I was doing wrong earlier -

 * **Low Quality Questions** - Now as a contributor, I understand which questions are good and fun to answer and which are not.
 Well researched, minimal snippet, well formatted questions.
 I was doing *none* of that.
-Here's a great article to read - [http://stackoverflow.com/help/how-to-ask How to Ask?].
+Here's a great article to read - [How to Ask?](http://stackoverflow.com/help/how-to-ask).
 * **Unrelated Answers** - DO NOT answer a question you do not know, even if you might have done the same thing in a different language.
 You *may* leave it as a comment, but that's not an answer and it deserves downvotes.
 There is a review queue for answers by newer users and these answers are thoroughly screened.
 * **No Tags** - I didn't have any particular tag in mind, and that's why I felt every question was so difficult.
 It's better to have a more systematic approach and answer in what you know best.